 In a 2018 Tow Center study about news in urban and suburban Philly, residents of the Germantown neighborhood expressed frustration with local coverage of their community and the over-emphasis on crime.
 “The broad consensus was that crime incidents get exaggerated through the sheer number of stories circulated and the excessive amount of time the media spends on each story,” the report said.

-Announcing the Police and Violence Narrative Project
+Announcing the Shift the Narrative Project

 The way in which Philadelphia’s news covers the criminal-legal system is ripe for wholesale reform.
 And in one of the most overpoliced and over-incarcerated cities in the United States, the need to transform this coverage couldn’t be more urgent.